-Table 2 (cont t.)
-Celothiu Section Size, stature Scape Exterior bract.
-M. d iam.
-Achene col our Rostrum Pappus Spectabilia - Ovate-lanceolate, 30-6 narrow margined 0 mm.
-Pale, rat her long White Boreigena Medium, erect Medium Erect, ovate- 50 m lanceolate m.
-Small, br rown Thin, exceeding achene n f t Alpestria " Erect, very dark, 40 m suffused purple m.
-Medium, reddish 22 Vulgaria - Linear-lanceolate,30-7 usually reflexed 0 mm.
-Small, br ownish "
+Tatio 2 (cont.) ) Section Size, stature e Scape Exterior tract.
+Fl. diam. diam.
+Achene colour Rostrun Pappus Spectabilia I ı Ovate-lanceolate, 30-60 mm. narrow margined 30-60 mm.
+Pale, rather long long White Boreigena Medium, erect t Medium Erect, ovate- 5 lanceolate 50 mm.
+Small, brown Thin, exceeding achene : Alpestria 5 = Erect, very dark, 40 mm. suffused purple to mu Medium, reddish E 7 Vulgaria ì I Linear-lanceolate,30-70 mm. usually reflexed 30-70 mm.
+Small, brownish n ds .

+seen that not only these characters can be used for sectional determination.
+An experienced taxonomist The purpose of this table is merely to give some account of the These few characters are important in the sectional taxonomy of Taraxacum, but it will be will be able to place a specimen in a section with little difficulty, although many sections range of variation in the genus, and to give the reader some idea of the appearance of the sections when they are mentioned in the text. overlap in a few characteristics.
 Notes.
-These few characters are important in the sectional taxonomy of Taraxacum, but it will be seen that not only these characters can be used for sectional determination.
-An experienced taxonomist will be able to place a specimen in a section with little difficulty, although many sections overlap in a few characteristics.
-The purpose of this table is merely to give some account of the range of variation in the genus, and to give the reader some idea of the appearance of the sections when they are mentioned in the text.

 As might be expected in such a widespread and numerous genus, a large number of species have been described.
 Indeed with around 2000 species, this ranks among the largest genera known.
 Only 100-150 of these species are amphimictic, however, it having been established for over 50 years that many Taraxaca are obligately agamospermous.
-More recent research has shown that this agamospermy is invariably associated with polyploidy; that it is usually obligate; that it is a form of agamospermy known as semiheterotypic diplospory; and that it occurs in all but a few sections of the genus, and throughout the range of the genus.
+More recent research has whown that this agamospermy is invariably associated with polyploidy; that it is usually obligate; that it is a form of agamospermy known as semiheterotypic diplospory; and that it occurs in all but a few sections of the genus, and throughout the range of the genus.

-The chromosomes of Taraxacum are small, meta-, or sub-metacentric, and vary from 1.8 to 4 microns in length when fully contracted at metaphase.
+The chromosomes of Taraxacum are small, meta-, or sub-metacentric, and vary from 1.8 to 4 microns in length when fully contracted at metaphace.
 The base-number of chromosomes in the genus seems to be always x = 8.
 Some chromosomes have rather large satellites, and small supernumerary chromosomes are not infrequent.
 In the apomictic species many cytological abnormalities such as aneuploidy, and aneuploid chimaeras, polyploidy and polyploid chimaeras and in meiosis, many types of associations, very uneven segregation, and occasionally, interchanges are found.
-Even in sexual species, Małecka (1962, 1965) has shown the pollen meiosis to be very irregular.
+Even in sexual species, Malecka (1962, 1965) has shown the pollen meiosis to be very irregular.

 Taraxacum has a number of economic uses.
-Perhaps the most spectacular of these is the production of rubber from the latex.
+Perhaps the most "poctacular of these is the production of rubber from the latex.
 Apparently most, if not all Taraxaca possess a latex from which rubber can be extracted.
-During the 1939-1945 war, when rubber was very scarce in the Soviet Union, intensive research was carried out in this country on the rubber-bearing qualities of various species, and it was discovered that a recently collected species from W. Siberia, T.kok-saghyz (photograph 1) belonging to the Macrocornuta, bore up to 90% rubber in its latex.
+During the 1939-1945 war, when rubber was very scarce in the Soviet Union, intensive research was carried out in this country can the rubber-bearing qualities of various species, and it was discovered that a recently collected species from W. Siberia, T.kok-saghyz (photograph 1) belonging to the Macrocornuta, bore up to 90% rubber in its latex.
 This species was improved by artificially doubling its chromosomes with colchicine and crossing this polyploid with plants from the Vulgaria.
 A triploid apomict finally resulted (T.kok-saghyz is a diploid sexual) with vigour, larger growth, and of course, unfailing seed formation.
 This agamospermic hybrid (usually referred to as 'T.kok-saghyz' in the literature), is reputed to have accounted for as much as 60% of the rubber needs of the Soviet Union during this war.

-Photograph 1.
-Herbarium specimen of Taraxacum kok-saghyz, grown in cultivation
+"Refinacion kok-saghyz, grown in